sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 > ![debian_logo](./../../../zh/maixIII/assets/debian_logo.jpg)
 > [Reasons to use Debian](https://www.debian.org/intro/why_debian.en.html).

-TF card which has been burnned system image can be bought from [Sipeed aliexpress](https://sipeed.aliexpress.com/store/1101739727), otherwise you need to perpare your own system image TF card by following steps.
+TF card which has been burned system image can be bought from [Sipeed aliexpress](https://sipeed.aliexpress.com/store/1101739727), otherwise you need to prepare your own system image TF card by following steps.

 ## Choose TF card

-People who has bought the the TF card which has been burnned system image can skip this chapter and read [start Linux]() to use this board
+People who have bought the TF card which has been burned system image can skip this chapter and read [start Linux](#boot-axera-pi) to use this board

 We have tested the read and write speed of some TF cards on Axera-pi, for users to make the choice of TF card.